The Iowa Homestead Exemption

 Timing Your Iowa Bankruptcy

 You can file for bankruptcy in Iowa after living there for more than 180 days.
-However, you must live in Iowa much longer before using Iowa exemptions—at least 730 days before filing, to be exact.
+However, you must live in Iowa much longer before using Iowa exemptions, at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

 But suppose you lived in multiple states during the two years before filing for bankruptcy.
-In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period that immediately preceded your filing.
+In that case, you'd use the exemptions of the state you lived in for most of the 180 days before the two-year period immediately preceding your filing.
 (11 U.S.C. § 522(b)(3)(A).)
 Learn more about filing for bankruptcy after moving to a new state.

 Also, to claim the total value of the Iowa homestead exemption, you must have purchased and owned the property for at least 1,215 days before the bankruptcy filing.
 If you can't meet this requirement, your homestead exemption is limited by federal law to $170,350 (this figure will adjust on April 1, 2022).